SayliDholam/Practice_SQL/README.md

 This repository contains:

-- SQL query exercises covering various topics such as SELECT statements, JOIN operations, subqueries, and more.
+- SQL query exercises covering various topics such as SELECT statements, JOIN operations, aggregrate functions, subqueries, and more.
-- Sample databases to practice SQL queries against.
-- Solutions to the exercises for reference.
 - Additional resources and links to further enhance your SQL knowledge.